 The quality of food was quite good and the restaurant seemed quite popular amongst tourists as a stopover lunch option.
 If you are vegetarian, you can hop in next door to Gupta’s restaurant that serves Veg Thali’s , dosas and Pastas amongst other dishes.

-Post Melli (this is a major and very busy junction) it took us 2 hours to reach Ravangla.
-My next stop was at Jaobari.
+From Melli (this is a major and very busy junction) it took us 2 hours to reach Ravangla.
+My next stop was at Jhaubari.
 There was a tempting array of fresh vegetables on sale.
-A few smiling women were selling Ningro, Dheki saag and bunches of pretty Strawmerry flowers for unbelievably low prices.
+A few smiling women were selling Ningro, Dheki saag and bunches of pretty Strawberry flowers for unbelievably low prices.

 (only 20 INR per bunch!!)

-Local herbs and vegetables on sale in Jaobari
+Local herbs and vegetables on sale in Jhaubari

 just before Ravangla

-Tea, salty snacks, boiled eggs and biscuits are on offer at Jaobari for travellers looking for a quick snack.
+Tea, salty snacks, boiled eggs and biscuits are on offer at Jhaubari for travelers looking for a quick snack.

-From Jaobari, it took me 40 minutes to reach Ravangla town.
+From Jhaubari, it took us 40 minutes to reach Ravangla town.
 My hotel Buddha Retreat was a little further away (1 km) from the main town and is just 5 minutes away from Buddha Park (one of the major tourist destinations of Ravangla).
 The Holy Cross School stood across the road and I could see a bunch of cute kids praying.